Anti-Albanian sentiment: North Macedonia

-Ethnic tensions have simmered in North Macedonia since the end of an armed conflict in 2001, where the ethnic Albanian National Liberation Army attacked the security forces of North Macedonia with the goal of securing equal rights and autonomy for the ethnic Albanian minority.
+Ethnic tensions have simmered in North Macedonia since the end of an armed conflict in 2001, where the ethnic Albanian National Liberation Army fought against the security forces of North Macedonia.

 The Macedonian Academy of Sciences and Arts was accused of Albanophobia in 2009 after it published its first encyclopedia in which was claimed that the Albanian endonym, Shqiptar, means "highlander" and is primarily used by other Balkan peoples to describe Albanians if used in South Slavic languages the endonym is considered derogatory by the Albanian community.
 The encyclopedia also claimed that the Albanians settled in the region in the 16th century.
 Distribution of the encyclopedia was ceased after a series of public protests.

 In a terrorist act known as the Smilkovci lake killings, on 12 April 2012, five young ethnic Macedonian teenagers were shot dead by persons of ethnic Albanian origin.
 They were later found guilty and sentenced to life.
 This provoked anti-Albanian sentiment.

 On 16 April 2012, a protest against these attacks and demanding justice was held in Skopje.
 Some of the participants in the protests were chanting anti-Albanian slogans.

 On 1 March 2013 in Skopje, a mob of ethnic Macedonians protested against the decision to appoint Talat Xhaferi, an ethnic Albanian politician, as Minister of Defence.
 The protest turned violent when the mob started hurling stones and also attacking Albanian bystanders and police officers alike.
 The police reported 3 injured civilians, five injured police officers and much damage to private property.
 Although the city hospital reported treating five heavily injured Albanian men, two of which are on Intensive-care unit.
 During this protest part of the mob burned the Albanian flag.
 A mob of Macedonian nationalists also stormed the Macedonian Parliament on 27 April 2017 in reaction to the election of Talat Xhaferi as Speaker of the Assembly, numerous were injured during the riot.

 On the 108th anniversary of the Congress of Manastir the museum of the Albanian alphabet in Bitola was vandalized, and the windows and doors were broken.
 A poster with the words "Death to Albanians" and with the drawing of a lion cutting the heads of the Albanian double-headed eagle was placed on the front doors of the museum.
 One week after this incident, on the day of the Albanian Declaration of Independence graffiti with the same messages, as those of the previous week, were placed on the directorate of Pelister National Park.

 Amongst the unemployed, Albanians are overrepresented.
 In public institutions as well as many private sectors they are underrepresented.
 They also face hidden discrimination by public officials.
 According to the United States' Country Report on Human Rights 2012 for Macedonia "certain ministries declined to share information about ethnic makeup of employees".